-When the user agent on a client host wishes to enter a message into the transport system, it establishes an SMTP connection to its relay host (this relay host could be, but need not be, the POP3 server host for the client host).
+When the user agent on a client host wishes to enter a message into the transport system, it establishes an SMTP connection to its relay host and sends all mail to it.
+This relay host could be, but need not be, the POP3 server host for the client host.
+Of course, the relay host must accept mail for delivery to arbitrary recipient addresses, that functionality is not required of all SMTP servers.